Secure and private

 With Tailscale, rather than managing access controls based only on IP addresses, you can intuitively and flexibly define which users should have access to which services based on existing user identities, as well as groups, services, and subnet ranges.
 You can still detect anomalous behavior based on unusual access patterns in your connection logs, with more context than you would have using just IP addresses.

-You sign in to Tailscale with your identity provider, such as Google, Microsoft Azure AD, Okta, or any OIDC provider.
+You sign in to Tailscale with your identity provider, such as Google, Microsoft Entra ID, Okta, or any OIDC provider.
 By using your existing identity provider, it’s one fewer password to remember (or lose) — but it also means you can require multi-factor authentication to access resources on your network.
 You can sync membership information to automatically grant or revoke access to users as part of onboarding or offboarding, and grant groups from your identity provider access to specific resources.

 Tailscale isn’t just used for managing user access to services — it can also be used to manage service to service access.
 You can control what an application can access based on its ACL tag service account identity.

 Since every Tailscale node has a user or service identity, every packet in your network is authenticated.
 That means you can use Tailscale to add multi-factor authentication to any legacy service, use a Tailscale identity to authenticate users to your service, or use Tailscale as an auth proxy for a third-party service.

 Tailscale works where you need it.
 Any platform, any runtime, anywhere.

 Tailscale is hardware-agnostic — so you can make decisions about your hardware independently from decisions about your network.
 Tailscale creates an overlay network, using your existing network, which means it can be incrementally deployed.
 You don’t need to buy new network switches to use Tailscale, or to change your network architecture.